 “Is Breeder’s Edge® Oxy Mate™ Prenatal different than daily vitamins?
 And should we give Oxy Mate Prenatal instead of the Daily Care multivitamin or both?”
+What should I give my dog if she’s pregnant?

 It’s questions like this that I am ready and happy to answer.
 Don’t get me wrong, a daily multivitamin is very good for momma dog-to-be.
 There is nothing wrong with continuing to use daily vitamins throughout pregnancy but you do not need to do both.